pharo-project/pharo5-vm/mc/VMMaker.oscog.package/CogBlockMethod.class/README.md

 cmUsesPenultimateLit
 	- a flag that states whether the penultimate literal in the corresponding bytecode method is used.
 This in turn is used to check that a become of a method does not alter its bytecode.

-cpicHasMNUCase
+cpicHasMNUCaseOrCMIsFullBlock
-	- a flag that states whether a CMClosedPIC contains one or more MNU cases which are PIC dispatches used to speed-up MNU processing
+	- a flag that states whether a CMClosedPIC contains one or more MNU cases which are PIC dispatches used to speed-up MNU processing, or states whether a CMMethod is for a full block instead of for a compiled method.

 homeOffset
 	- the distance a CMBlock header is away from its enclosing CMMethod header